 It turned out pretty okay, since you’re reading this.
 Maybe it’ll work for you, too?

-I see this happen over and over again with my newer online business coaching clients.
+I used to see this happen with my business clients.

 We have our initial strategy session to see what’s going on and what’s next.